TikTok: Graphic content

+Misinformation

 TikTok has banned Holocaust denial, but other conspiracy theories have become popular on the platform, such as Pizzagate and QAnon (two conspiracy theories popular among the U.S. alt-right) whose hashtags reached almost 80 million views and 50 million views respectively by June 2020.
 The platform has also been used to spread misinformation about the COVID-19 pandemic, such as clips from Plandemic.
 TikTok removed some of these videos and has generally added links to accurate COVID-19 information on videos with tags related to the pandemic.

-On 10 August 2020, Emily Jacobssen wrote and sang "Ode To Remy," a song praising the protagonist from Pixar's 2007 computer-animated film named Ratatouille.
-The song rose to popularity when musician Daniel Mertzlufft composed a backing track to the song.
-In response, began creating a "crowdsourced" project called Ratatouille The Musical.
-Since Mertzlufft's video, many new elements including costume design, additional songs, and a playbill have been created.
-On 1 January 2021, a full one-hour virtual presentation of Ratatouille the Musical premiered on the TodayTix.
-It starred Titus Burgess as Remy, Wayne Brady as Django, Adam Lambert as Emile, Chamberlin as Gusteau, Andrew Barth Feldman as Linguini, Ashley Park as Colette, Priscilla Lopez as Mabel, Mary Testa as Skinner, and André De Shields as Ego.